Top tips – planning

 The Principles of Good Transitions is published by The Scottish Transitions Forum and identifies seven key principles all organisations and services should follow.
 Each one is based on relevant parliamentary Acts and agreements.

-The principles aren’t legally binding, but the Scottish Government and most national bodies have endorsed them as the yardstick for measuring good practice.
+The principles aren’t legally binding, but the Scottish Government and many national bodies have endorsed them as the yardstick for measuring good practice.

 They are: